This document defines concepts and words used in Advisible's advertising platform and its documentation.

 vCPM, viewable cost per mille

-An inventory pricing model applicable to teasers, where the advertiser pays the publisher for viewable teasers.
+An inventory pricing model applicable to teasers, where the advertiser pays the publisher for the number of viewable teasers.

-The number of viewable items divided by the number of loaded items.
+The number of viewable ads divided by the number of rendered ads.

 See specific definitions for teaser viewability and article viewability.